Patternslib/Patterns/docs/patterns/collapsible.rst

      <p>Neque porro quisquam est, qui dolorem ipsum quia...</p>
    </section>

-In the above example clicking on the *About us* header will hide or shown the remainder of the section content.
+In the above example clicking on the *About us* header will hide or show the remainder of the section content.
 Another possible use case is to create a simple contextual menu.